-Grace and Agnes were cleaning down the shelves before tackling the baking shed.
+Agnes and Grace were cleaning down the shelves before tackling the baking shed.
 Arthur went to the till and took out all the money and put it into a cash bag.
+He would take it upstairs and count it later.

-He turned to his sister, who was rinsing out a cloth.
-"Grace, are tha ok?
-I'm just taking cash upstairs, then off to t'Shovel with Wilfred; be back later."
+"Agnes, are tha ok?
+I'm just taking cash upstairs then off to the Shovel with Wilfred, be back later," he shouted into the back.

-"Aye, Arthur, sithee later."
+"Aye, Arthur, see tha."

-"Shan't be a minute," said Arthur to Wilfred and he disappeared through the curtain and up to the parlour.
+"Shan't be a minute," said Arthur to Wilfred and he disappeared through the curtain and up the stairs.

-A few minutes later, Arthur and Wilfred, identically dressed in the fashion of the day, waistcoats, trousers, hobnail boots, and flat caps, left the shop.
-It was a scorching hot summers day, and they were both thirsty after their morning's labours.
-They crossed West Street, skipping over the flattened horse dung which littered the road.
+A few minutes later, Arthur and Wilfred, dressed in waistcoats, trousers, hobnail boots, and flat caps left the shop.
+It was a scorching-hot summers day and they were both thirsty after their morning's labours.
+They turned left, and crossed North Street, skipping over the flattened horse dung which littered the road.
 There was a bank on the corner where Arthur would be depositing his money on Monday.
 Next to the bank was The Malt Shovel.

-The outside of the alehouse was tiled in shiny mottled-brown, green, and yellow terracotta which glistened in the bright sunshine, giving the establishment a garish look.
+The outside was tiled in shiny mottled-brown, green, and yellow terracotta which glistened in the bright sunshine, giving the establishment a garish look.
 The name was emblazoned across the top in bold black lettering, a swinging sign hung just above the entrance depicting a shovel and two sacks of barley.